AlexMKX/home-automation/broadlink.md

 ```

 After setup, the 3-4 long flashes occurs, indicating that remote is connecting your wifi.
 When LED stops flashing, the remote is connected
+Please note, that remote must be unlocked (refer python-broadlink manual, or HomeAssistant will unlock it for you)